denyago/any-gems-for-authorization/README.md

 Are there any gems for authorization?
 ==

 Looking for best gems for authorization.
-Presentation made for [Ruby Medetation event](http://rubymeditation2-eorg.eventbrite.com/).
+Presentation made for [Ruby Meditation event](http://rubymeditation2-eorg.eventbrite.com/).

 Available here: http://denyago.github.io/any-gems-for-authorization/